Travel to Syria; How We Did it

 That all being said, I put together a 5 day trip in Syria where we stayed 2 nights in Damascus, 1 night in Krak Des Chevaliers, and one last night in Damascus, where we day-tripped to Busra.
 Personally, in the current climate, that’s the itinerary I’d still recommend.
 You can combine that with a trip to Lebanon – visiting Baalbek on the way back to Beirut.
 Perfect.

-TOURS OR INDEPENDENT TRAVEL?
+TOURS OR INDEPENDENT TRAVEL TO SYRIA?

 The 2 Syria tours I organised over the last few months have been great.
 Such a cool group of people, the thing about group travel to trickier countries, it attracts interesting people, so I love group travel for this type of travel.
 Independent travel can be saved for Thailand and Brazil!